bobdidley/CS453_Projects/FinalProject/README.md

 - Timer to set time to complete tasks
 - Calendar to view specific tasks on specific dates
   - Calendar to schedule tasks for the future
+- Database to store all user information and tasks

 ### <b>Contribution</b>